 Change is coming.
 If the Ephesians don’t change, Jesus will change them.
 If they don’t return to him, he will come to them and carry them to a new place.

 A literal reading of his words indicates he will move them out of their place.
 Since they are in a bad place of loveless exhaustion, how is this not a good thing?

 Her husband misses her terribly and is concerned for her health.
 He reminds her of the simpler times they enjoyed at the beginning and hopes she will return to him.
 But if she doesn’t, he plans to come to her workplace, sweep her off her feet, and take her away.
 He’ll sell the house and move to another town if he has to.

-That is the essence of what Jesus is saying here.
-“I am coming to you.”
-If they don’t return to their first love, their first love will come to them.
+If the Ephesians don’t return to their first love, their first love will come to them.
 This is good news, not bad news.
 It’s sweet relief for the weary who can’t find their way home.

-So what exactly will Jesus do if they don’t repent?
+What will Jesus do if they don’t repent?

-He will take them to a quiet place.
 When the disciples got too busy with ministry, the Jesus of the Gospels would say, “Come with me by yourselves to a quiet place and get some rest” (Mark 6:31).
 He’s saying the same thing to his disciples in Ephesus.
 “Come away with me.”

 The invitation was there, but the Ephesians had to respond.
 If they did nothing, perhaps because they were too tired to move or too invested to change, then the Lord-among-the-lampstands would come and lead them himself.

-To those who have known the crushing weight of unholy expectations, these words of Jesus are a breath of fresh air.
+If you have been living under the crushing weight of unholy expectations, these words of Jesus are a breath of fresh air.